Jguarnelli/One-File-to-Rule-Them-All/README.md

-# 🛠 One File to Rule Them All
+# 💍One File to Rule Them All 🔥

 A Python script to scan a project and aggregate all `.py` files into a structured JSON file.
 This helps with AI-assisted development, refactoring, and automated code analysis.